bunnyguide/bunnyguide.github.io/index.md

 Housing a bunny is a little bit different than housing a dog or a cat.
 They need space to run around, but you may not want to give them free reign of your home since they can chew on wires and wood paneling/furniture.

 One option is to keep them in a large cage when they are unsupervised.
 Large dog crates work great for this.
-To give your bun more space to run around, you can also get an exercise pen (or the excercise pen can be their normal enclosure if you have the space to always have it set up).
 Others choose to keep their bunny outdoors in a hutch.
 You can read more about options on the housing page.

+Exercise pens are great and can be used instead of a cage as a primary indoor living space for bunnies.
+You can also use them indoors or outdoors as easily transported play areas for your pet in areas where you don't want them roaming free.
+You can even line up the doors of their cage and exercise pen to give them more room to hang out in without giving them complete free reign.

 # Other accessories